Glossary term

 What does business partner mean?

-Business partner is the CSDDD relationship term that captures both direct and indirect entities connected to a company's operations, products, or services.
-That breadth matters because the Directive does not stop its due-diligence lens at the first contractual layer.
+Business partner defines who may fall inside the due-diligence perimeter.
+It captures direct and indirect entities connected to operations, products, or services, and does not stop at the first contractual layer.

 Official definitions by source